February 26, 2016

-- Small Easter Egg
+- Small Easter egg

-In a stand mixer, beat together the butter and sugar until light and fluffy.
+- In a stand mixer, beat together the unsalted butter and aster sugar until light and fluffy.

-Once baked, leave the cake to cool in the tin for 10 minutes, and then remove and leave to cool fully on a wire rack.
+- Once baked, leave the cake to cool in the tin for 10 minutes, and then remove and leave to cool fully on a wire rack.

-Keep beating the buttercream for 5-6 minutes on a medium speed so it starts to get fluffier and lighter.
+- Keep beating the buttercream for 5-6 minutes on a medium speed so it starts to get fluffier and lighter.
 If too thick, add one tablespoon of boiling water at a time till its smooth enough.

 - Add the second cake on top, and then top again with some of buttercream and mini eggs etc until you reach the top layer.
 Only use about 1-2 tbsp of buttercream per layer so that you have enough to decorate with!

 - If your ganache isnt fully melted after the mixing the chances are that the cream wasn’t hot enough – heat it for 10 seconds at a time in the microwave until its smooth.
 Its important to leave it to cool before decorating the cake otherwise it might melt the cake.